antlas0/rns_tools/README.md

 # RNS tool
-This package provides a small range of RNS tools.
-Driven by the curiosity of Reticulum, developing these tools made me undestand its inner layers.
+This package provides a small range of RNS tools,driven by my curiosity about Reticulum stack.

 ## Docker
 This package can be built and ran with docker.